libertymutual/git-workflow/README.md

 As mentioned earlier, never rebase or squash commits that exist outside of the feature branch you are working on.
 Rewriting commits that are already master will lead to misery for your team.

-# The ideal Git workflow
+# "Clean commit" Git workflow

 The basic workflow looks like: